sense-i-co/docs/docs/STC-SET.md

 ![](../static/img/docs/STC-SET/SettingAny.png)

 - Change those settings you wish to.
-Leaving the others as <NO CHANGE\>
+Leaving the others as &lt;NO CHANGE&gt;
 - Click on the Apply Button

 :::tip